GeorgeLuo/WM/README.md

   "emptySeats": 50
 }
 ```
-initially (the empty VenueService constructor allocateds 50 seats with an expiration time of 5 seconds).
+initially (the empty VenueService constructor allocates 50 seats with an expiration time of 5 seconds).

 A POST request to the same endpoint should include a parameter (numSeats) to hold the number of seats to hold.